robertklep/homebridge-klikaanklikuit/README.md

 ## Disclaimer

 Has only been tested with, and therefore only supports, the older KaKu outlets (not the self-learning kind, but the kind that needs to be configured through a rotary dip switch).
+It also only supports Homebridge services that respond to the _"On"_ characteristic (_"Outlet"_, _"Lightbulb"_, _"Switch"_).